-As Design and Impact lead, Simone manages the design, operationalization and implementation of the Global Resilience Partnership’s programme wide monitoring, evaluation and learning activities.
+As Head of Programmes, Simone manages the design, operationalization and implementation of the Global Resilience Partnership’s programming – including monitoring, evaluation and learning activities.
 Previously, she worked at ICRISAT in Nairobi and the evaluation department of the Netherlands Ministry of Foreign Affairs.
 She holds a PhD in Development Economics from Wageningen University and has a background in Development Studies, Cultural Anthropology and Business Studies.

 Jesper’s focus is on change management and creative disruption.
 He manages and coordinates a small team of experts from various fields.
 He provides oversight and leadership for GRP’s work on developing, improving, and scaling initiatives by the GRP challenge winners as well as external initiatives and ideas.
 He is the co-founder of a few businesses.
 He has held various positions in the development sector and private sector and has been an adviser and consultant to a wide range of organisations and companies.
 Jesper holds an MBA from the International Institute for Management Development (IMD), Lausanne.

 David leads GRP’s work on policy and investment into resilience.
 He is the Co-lead of Adaptation and Resilience of the High Level Champions team.
 He has over thirty-five years’ experience in development in Africa, Asia and the Pacific.
 He has worked for national governments and international organisations including the United Kingdom’s Department for International Development (DFID).
 At DFID he led on climate resilient agriculture managing DFID’s support to IFAD’s Adaptation for Smallholder Agriculture Programme and where he designed the Building Resilience and Adaptation to Climate Extreme Disasters (BRACED) programme.
 David has an academic background in chemistry, soil sciences, agriculture and environmental management.